 SmaRT is calculated as the simple average of the three cheapest services for sending the equivalent of USD 200 in each corridor and is expressed as a percentage of the total amount sent.
-In addition to transparency, services must meet additional criteria to qualify for being included in the SmaRT calculation, including transaction speed (five days or less), and accessibility, determined by geographic proximity of branches for services that require physical presence, or access to any technology or device necessary to use the service, such as a bank account, mobile phone, or the Internet.^{IV}
+In addition to transparency, services must meet additional criteria to qualify for being included in the SmaRT calculation, including transaction speed (five days or less), and accessibility, determined by geographic proximity of branches for services that require physical presence, or access to any technology or device necessary to use the service, such as a bank account, mobile phone, or the Internet.^{iv}

-In Q4 2018, the Global SmaRT Average was recorded at 4.56 percent.
-This is a decrease from the value recorded in Q3 2018 of 4.65 percent.
-Since Q4 2017 this figure has come down from 5.16 percent, a nominal decrease of nearly 0.59 percentage points.
+In Q1 2019, the Global SmaRT Average was recorded at 4.57 percent.
+Since Q1 2018 this figure has come down from 5.27 percent, a nominal decrease of nearly 0.69 percentage points.

 The potential of SmaRT can be appreciated even more at the corridor level, where the indicators can inform policy actions by identifying limitations at a more granular level.
-In Q4 2018, 26 of the 365 corridors did not have any SmaRT qualifying services, indicating that in these corridors there is an issue with either access or reach of services, or a lower level of competition.
-Of these 26 corridors, 14 are destined for Sub-Saharan Africa, six for the Middle East and North Africa, four for South Asia, one for Europe and Central Asia, and one for Latin America and the Caribbean, An overwhelming majority of these corridors have low Internet penetration and/or have low transaction account penetration, which indicate that access to the Internet and accounts should be proactively targeted in these regions as a means of encouraging more diverse payment and remittance services offering.
+In Q1 2019, 21 of the 365 corridors did not have any SmaRT qualifying services, indicating that in these corridors there is an issue with either access or reach of services, or a lower level of competition.
+Of these 21 corridors, eleven are destined for Sub-Saharan Africa, five for the Middle East and North Africa, four for South Asia, and one for Europe and Central Asia, An overwhelming majority of these corridors have low Internet penetration and/or have low transaction account penetration, which indicate that access to the Internet and accounts should be proactively targeted in these regions as a means of encouraging more diverse payment and remittance services offering.
 All the receiving countries in this group have a "Green Light" SmaRT rating for accessibility to Cash, and most have a "Green Light" rating for Mobile services (measured by availability of cash services and number of cellular subscriptions per 100 persons).

 The UN SDGs committed to ensure that, by 2030, it should be possible to send remittances for 5 percent or less in every corridor.
 The SmaRT averages are used as a reference for this indicator, reflecting the fact that in any given corridor there are services available to customers and that meet the requirements described above, while also on average offering a cost that is in line with the UN SDG.
-As of Q4 2018, 59 percent of all corridors covered in the RPW database had SmaRT corridor averages below 5 percent.
+As of Q1 2019, 58 percent of all corridors covered in the RPW database had SmaRT corridor averages below 5 percent.